Bixi: History

 At the Hongwu Emperor's own mausoleum, a huge bixi holding the so-called Shengde stele welcomes visitors at the Sifangcheng pavilion at the entrance of the mausoleum complex.
 Three centuries later (1699), the Kangxi Emperor of the Qing dynasty visited Nanjing and contributed another tortoise, with a stele praising the founder of the Ming, comparing him to the founders of the great Tang and Song dynasties of the past.

 The Hongwu Emperor's tortoise tradition was continued by the later Ming and Qing emperors, whose mausoleums are usually decorated by bixi-born steles as well.

 Even the self-declared emperor Yuan Shikai was posthumously honored with a bixi-based stele in Anyang, as was the Republic of China Premier Tan Yankai (1880–1930), whose stele near Nanjing's Linggu Temple had its inscription erased after the Communist Revolution.

-Occasionally, a foreign head of state was honored with a bixi as well, as it happened to the sultan of Brunei Abdul Majid Hassan, who died during his visit to China in 1408.
+Occasionally, a foreign head of state was honored with a bixi as well, as was the case for the sultan of Brunei Abdul Majid Hassan, who died during his visit to China in 1408.
 The sultan's grave, with a suitably royal bixi-based monument, was discovered in Yuhuatai District south of Nanjing in 1958.

 After an ancient Christian stele was unearthed in Xi'an in 1625, it, too, was put on the back of a tortoise.
 In 1907, this so-called Xi'an Stele was moved to the Stele Forest Museum along with its tortoise.

 These days, long-lost bixi continue to be unearthed during archaeological excavations and construction work.
 Among the most remarkable finds is the discovery of a huge 1200-year-old one in Zhengding (Hebei Province) in June 2006.
 The stone turtle is 8.4 m long, 3.2 m wide, and 2.6 m tall, and weighs 107 tons.
 It has since been moved to Zhengding's Kaiyuan Temple.